reiz/analytics_ms_docs/README.md

  - `http://localhost:8080/logs`
  - `http://localhost:8080/logs/count`

+## 8. Extend - Create

-Add another Endpoint which is available under `http://localhost:8080/logs/create` through HTTP POST.
+Add another Endpoint which is available under `http://localhost:8080/logs/` through HTTP POST.
 The Endpoint should accept a JSON payload in the HTTP Body, build a `Log` Model out of it and create a new entry in the database.
+In the case of success, this Endpoint should return the newly created ID of the submitted Entity.

 You can use Postman to build and fire an HTTP POST Request.